mkford4/meet/README.md

-# meet
+# meet app
-Objective: To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
-The application uses the Google Calendar API to fetch upcoming events.
+A serverless, progressive web application (PWA) built with React using test-driven development (TDD).
+The meet app uses the Google Calendar API to fetch upcoming events and displays event data in various forms including two different charts and event lists.

 --------------- MEET APP USER STORIES: -------------------